jorgeutd/trellis-case-study/README.md

 2. Set up the required dependencies and environment for the API.
 Refer to the [API README](api/README.md) for detailed instructions.

-3. Explore the Jupyter notebooks in the `notebooks/` directory to understand the model development process.
+3. Explore the Jupyter notebooks in the `notebooks/` directory to understand the model development and deployment process.

-4. Use the provided dataset or add your own dataset files to the `data/` directory.
+4. Use the provided dataset by the Trellis team or add your own dataset files to the `data/` directory.

 5. Train the model using the notebooks and save the trained model files to the `models/` directory.